Check out the Boneyard where children can become amateur paleontologists while blowing off steam at this elaborate playground.

 Flash Photography or Video Allowed: Yes

-Shopping: Dinosaur-related souvenirs are available for purchase nearby at “Boneyard Cart.”
+Shopping: Purchase dinosaur-related souvenirs nearby at “Boneyard Cart.”

 Dining/Refreshment: Several counter service restaurants are located near The Boneyard in DinoLand U.S.A.
 Guests can enjoy a complete lunch and dinner at Restaurantosaurus; offerings at this well-themed eatery include roasted chicken, burgers, hot dogs, a BLT sandwich, and clam chowder.
-Meanwhile, nachos are served at Dino Diner, and ice cream treats dominate the menu at Dino Bite Snacks.
+Meanwhile, ice cream treats dominate the menu at Dino Bite Snacks.

-Restroom: Facilities convenient to The Boneyard are situated near Restaurantosaurus.
+Restroom: Find facilities convenient to The Boneyard situated near Restaurantosaurus.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Animal Kingdom smoking areas can be found on our Walt Disney World Designated Smoking Areas page.